atmasphere/mc-coal/docs/source/data_api.rst

 Response
 --------

-The following sections define common parts of API responses.
+The following sections define common parts of a resource response.

 ^^^^^^^^^^^^
 Status Codes